kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 ## Stage 2: Retrieval

-Let's now use the Kùzu graph to answer some questions about our data!
+Let's now use the Kuzu graph to answer some questions about our data!
 We'll apply a technique called **Text2Cypher**, which uses an LLM to generate Cypher queries from the question posed in natural language.
-The Cypher query is then run in Kùzu to retrieve the relevant nodes and relationships from the graph.
+The Cypher query is then run in Kuzu to retrieve the relevant nodes and relationships from the graph.
 To ensure that we generate syntactically correct Cypher, we pass the schema of the graph as context to the LLM's prompt[^3].